camerons2001/CheatInjector/README.md

 # About
-This program that injects OTC or any other dll files with one single click.
+<i>This program that injects OTC or any other dll files with one single click.</i>

 # How to use:
 1) Open CSGO